chaitanyashimpi/chaitanyashimpi/README.md

 ### About me

 - 🌱 I’m currently learning JS, Angular JS and React.JS.
-- 🔭 I’m currently Selected as a participant of GSSOC.
+- 🔭 I’m currently working on some projects.
 - 🏆 Open for contributing on Open Source.
 - 💬 Ask me about Frontend Technologies
 - 🥅 2021 Goals: Contribute more to Open Source projects.